mde/ejs/docs/guide/authentication.md

 A successful login with a third-party service like Facebook or Twitter will create a linked local User account if one does not exist.

+#### E-mail activation

+By default, local users require activation via e-mail.
+This does not apply to authentication via third-party services.

+When a user signs up, an e-mail will be sent to their account with an activation link.
+Users will not be able to authenticate until they activate.
+Geddy auth sends these e-mails using [Nodemailer](http://www.nodemailer.com/).

+For this feature to work, you'll have to `npm install nodemailer` and set it up in your app config.
+You'll also need to set a hostname for your app (for the activation link) for this to work.
+You can also easily turn this feature off in the Users controller.

 #### Authenticated users